 Demonstrating early maturing, disease resistant, drought tolerant and high yielder varieties is the main tool to enhance diffusion, and increase production and productivity of common bean.
 That was the reason why this demonstration activity was initiated and conducted.
 In addition to analyzing farmers' preferences and the variety's economic benefits, the demonstration project sought to promote the recently launched common bean variety for increased yield and disease and drought resistance.
 Participating farmers, DAs, and Woreda Extension agents received training to develop a common knowledge of the demonstration activities, agronomic practices of the varieties, and technology package implementation procedures.
 In close collaboration with the farmers, land preparation, planting, follow-up, assessment, monitoring, and evaluation, as well as field days and short visits, are all successfully finished.
 Through direct measurement and observation, the study gathered agronomic and yield related data, such as drought resistance, date of maturity, number of cobs per plant and number of seed per cob.
 Feedbacks and preferences of the farmers were assessed according to predetermined criteria.
 The data were analyzed using the mean and percentage, partial budget, and preference score ranking, respectively.
 According to the results, the average yield of Key Bure was 22.5 qt/ha, which dominated the standard check, Gegebe.
 Because of its yield advantage, farmers chose Qey Bure over the standard check.
 Based on Early maturity, Pods per plant, Drought tolerance, Disease resistance and color, farmers also selected Qey Bure over Gegebe.
 The cost-benefit analysis also shows a positive return of 150,080 ETB/ha for Qey Bure which is another testimony for the variety’s advantage.
 Therefore, it is highly advised to widely popularize these varieties in order to improve productivity and reap the nutritional and financial benefits.

-Key Words- Pre-Extension Demonstration, Variety, Qey Bure, Yield, Farmers’ Preference
+Key Words: Pre-Extension Demonstration, Variety, Qey Bure, Yield, Farmers’ Preference

 1. Introduction